 the Lord asks.

 35 So I, Jeremiah, tell you, “Each of you people should say to his friend or his relative, ‘How did the Lord answer?
 Or what did the Lord say?’
 36 You must no longer say that the Lord’s message is burdensome.
 For what is ‘burdensome’ really pertains to what a person himself says.
 You are misrepresenting the words of our God, the living God, the Lord of Heaven’s Armies.
-37 Each of you should merely ask the prophet, ‘What answer did the Lord give you?
-Or what did the Lord say?’
+37 Each of you should merely ask the prophet, ‘What answer did the Lord give you?’
+Or, ‘What did the Lord say?’
 38 But just suppose you continue to say, ‘The message of the Lord is burdensome.’
 Here is what the Lord says will happen: ‘I sent word to you that you must not say, “The Lord’s message is burdensome.”
-But you used the words “The Lord’s message is burdensome” anyway.
+But you used the words, “The Lord’s message is burdensome,” anyway.
 39 So I will carry you far off and throw you away.
 I will send both you and the city I gave to you and to your ancestors out of my sight.
-40 I will bring on you lasting shame and lasting disgrace which will never be forgotten!’”
+40 I will bring on you lasting shame and lasting disgrace that will never be forgotten!’”

 24:1 The Lord showed me two baskets of figs sitting before his temple.
 This happened after King Nebuchadnezzar of Babylon deported Jehoiakim’s son, King Jeconiah of Judah.
 He deported him and the leaders of Judah from Jerusalem, along with the craftsmen and metal workers, and took them to Babylon.
 2 One basket had very good-looking figs in it.
 They looked like those that had ripened early.
 The other basket had very bad-looking figs in it, so bad they could not be eaten.
 3 The Lord said to me, “What do you see, Jeremiah?”
 I answered, “I see figs. The good ones look very good.
 But the bad ones look very bad, so bad that they cannot be eaten.”